Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 **a cheat sheet**：a written or graphic aid (as a sheet of notes) that can be referred to for help in understanding or remembering something complex

-🖍️After a long day of programming, I created a cheat sheet with the most commonly used code snippets to save time during future projects.
+&#x1F58D;&#xFE0F;After a long day of programming, I created a cheat sheet with the most commonly used code snippets to save time during future projects.

 ## verb phrase